Sewing and Propagation of Conformal Blocks: Introduction

 Take an automorphism $g$ of $\Vbb^{\otimes k}$ to be the permutation associated to the cycle $(12\cdots k)$.
 Starting from a $\Vbb$-module $\Wbb$, Barron-Dong-Mason constructed in \cite{BDM02} a (canonical) $g$-twisted $\Vbb^{\otimes k}$-module structure on the same vector space $\Wbb$.
 In particular, they explicitly described the twisted vertex operator $Y^g$ for vectors in $\Vbb^{\otimes k}$ of the form $\id\otimes\cdots\otimes v\otimes\cdots\otimes\id$.
 For an arbitrary vector of $\Vbb^{\otimes k}$, the $Y^g$ can then be described using normal ordering.
 Their proof that $Y^g$ satisfies the axioms of a $g$-twisted module is algebraic, and in particular relies on a previous algebraic result of \cite{Li96}.
 Recently, another algebraic proof was given by Dong-Xu-Yu in \cite{DXY21} using Zhu's algebras.

-Now, our observation in this article is that $Y^g(v_1\otimes\cdots\otimes v_k,z)$ can be described by $\wr^k\uptau_{\Wbb_i}$ at $(z_1,\dots,z_k)$, where $z_1,\dots,z_k$ are the distinct $k$-th roots of unity of $z$.
-Thus, using the consequences of our main result such as relation \eqref{eq60}, we can give a geometric proof that $Y^g$ satisfies the axioms of a $g$-twisted module.
-See \eqref{lb24} for details.
-Moreover, our point of view will be generalized in \cite{Gui21} to construct permutation twisted conformal blocks from untwisted ones, and vice versa.
+Now, our observation in this article is that since $Y^g(v_1\otimes\cdots\otimes v_k,z)$ can be described by $\wr^k\uptau_{\Wbb_i}$ at $(z_1,\dots,z_k)$ (where $z_1,\dots,z_k$ are the distinct $k$-th roots of unity of $z$), using the consequences of our main result such as relation \eqref{eq60}, we can give a geometric and complex-analytic proof that $Y^g$ satisfies the axioms of a $g$-twisted module.
+Namely, we check that $Y^g$ satisfies the complex-analytic version of Jacobi identity (as in \cite{Hua10}).
+See Sec. \ref{lb24} for details.
+Our proof is in the same spirit as checking the Jacobi identity for VOA modules using contour integrals.
+Note that the geometric meaning of Barron-Dong-Mason's construction of twisted modules was given in \cite{BDM02,BHL07}, but the verification in \cite{BDM02} that these twisted modules satisfy Jacobi identity is purely algebraic.
+The merit of our approach, on the other hand, is that \textit{we use geometric methods to prove results about mathematical objects with geometric origins}.

+Moreover, our complex-analytic method will be generalized in \cite{Gui21} to construct permutation twisted conformal blocks from untwisted ones, and vice versa.
+As an important consequence, the fusion rules for permutation twisted modules of a strongly rational VOA will be completely determined in \cite{Gui21}.